activedocument/activedocument/README.md

 ## Issues & Contributing

-Feature requests and bugs affecting both upstream and Mongoid Ultra should be reported in the [MongoDB MONGOID Jira](https://jira.mongodb.org/browse/MONGOID/).
+Feature requests and bugs affecting both upstream and ActiveDocument Ultra should be reported in the [MongoDB MONGOID Jira](https://jira.mongodb.org/browse/MONGOID/).
-Please also raise a [Mongoid Ultra Github issue](https://github.com/tablecheck/mongoid-ultra/issues) in this project to track the fix.
+Please also raise a [ActiveDocument Ultra Github issue](https://github.com/tablecheck/mongoid-ultra/issues) in this project to track the fix.
 We prefer if upstream can make the fix first then we merge it.

-Issues specific to Mongoid Ultra should be raised in the [Mongoid Ultra Github issue tracker](https://github.com/tablecheck/mongoid-ultra/issues)
+Issues specific to ActiveDocument Ultra should be raised in the [ActiveDocument Ultra Github issue tracker](https://github.com/tablecheck/mongoid-ultra/issues)

 ## Security Issues

-Security issues affecting both upstream and Mongoid Ultra should be [reported to MongoDB](https://www.mongodb.com/docs/manual/tutorial/create-a-vulnerability-report/).
+Security issues affecting both upstream and ActiveDocument Ultra should be [reported to MongoDB](https://www.mongodb.com/docs/manual/tutorial/create-a-vulnerability-report/).

-Security issues affecting only Mongoid Ultra should be reported to [security@tablecheck.com](mailto:security@tablecheck.com).
+Security issues affecting only ActiveDocument Ultra should be reported to [security@tablecheck.com](mailto:security@tablecheck.com).
 The email should be encrypted with the following PGP public key:

 * Key ID: `0xDF7D22A0E8772326`